Jeffrey Epstein Update: Read The Deposition That Ghislaine Maxwell Fought To Hide

 Ghislaine Maxwell's answers to questions about the sex-trafficking operation she allegedly ran with the late Jeffrey Epstein were made public Thursday, as a federal court released Maxwell's 2016 deposition.
 The transcript is more than 400 pages long, but it has been redacted to protect the privacy of some people it mentions.

 The transcript is finally being unsealed after a back-and-forth legal battle between Maxwell and Virginia Giuffre, who has accused Maxwell, Epstein and others of sexually abusing her when she was a minor.

-Court documents allege that Maxwell procured young girls for the late Epstein to have sex with – and that the pair also ordered girls and young women to have sex with rich and powerful men.
+Giuffre's attorneys say that while they welcome the transcript's release, it doesn't tell the whole story.
+Court documents allege that Maxwell procured young girls for the late Epstein to have sex with — and that the pair also ordered girls and young women to have sex with rich and powerful men.

+"The public should know today's unsealing is only a small part of the total evidence," Giuffre's lead attorney, Sigrid McCawley, tells NPR.
+"As the evidence comes out, it will be clear why Ms. Maxwell and others who enabled Jeffrey Epstein are fighting so hard to keep it concealed.
+As our client Virginia Giuffre bravely asserts, they did not act alone."

 NPR is sifting through the transcript, which you can read here: